 The single button is to turn on/off the machine.
-By holding the same button for few seconds, you can activate the pre-infusion option.
+By holding the same button for a few seconds, you can activate the pre-infusion option.
 You need to press the button until the light blinks.
-This may be little confusing since you have a single button to turn on the machine as well as to set the pre-infusion option.
+This may be a little confusing since you have a single button to turn on the machine as well as to set the pre-infusion option.

 Let me make it clear – press the button until the light blinks.
 Now the pre-infusion option is activated.
 Then push the button to start the brew cycle.
 A solid light while brewing means the pre-infusion button is not activated and if the light blinks during brewing, then you have set the option right.

 Now, you may think what this pre-infusion option is all about?

 Freshly roasted coffee gives off carbon dioxide and is called degassing.
 If the pre-infusion option is set, coffee grounds get soaked before the brewing starts, to allow degassing and this will enhance flavor.
 I typically use ground coffee, so for me, it tastes best with the solid ‘normal’ option.
 Occasionally when I grind the whole beans, I like the blinking pre-soak option.
 It definitely lowers the bitterness considerably and affects the flavor noticeably.

 Even, cleaning 1900TS is much easy.
 Most of the parts are made up of stainless steel.
 You don’t have to worry about any shattered glasses like in the case of BV1800.
 It never happened to me, though!
 I handle things carefully, especially when they are made up of glass.
 Descaling is recommended after every 100 uses.